jonathanrandall/diy_mobile_robot/README.md

 The video instructions are here. <br/>

 ## Step one: Assemble the Frame and Motors.
-# Frame Assembly instructions

-## Steps to build robot base and frame
 __Screw Drivers and Hex Keys__<br/>
 ![screw drivers](https://github.com/jonathanrandall/diy_mobile_robot/blob/main/project_photos/IMG_9034.JPEG) <br/>
 The M4 socket head screws require a 3mm drive size.
 It is recommended to get the __Wera Tools 3mm Ball-End Hex-Plus L-Key__ (SKU: 5027104001).
 This will make building much easier, since it can access screws in awkward places.
 The drivers I used are pictured below.